cloudconfig/cloco-docs/source/includes/_node-client.md

 The cloco node client pulls all the configuration for your application from the cloco API and makes it accessible to your application.
 In order to use the cloco node client you will need the following:

 - A cloco subscription (account).
+- API credentials generated in the cloco admin console.
 - You will have created an application in cloco.
 - You will have uploaded configuration for the application.
-- To use the shell commands you will have downloaded and installed the [cloco-bash](https://github.com/cloudconfig/cloco-bash) shell.
+- To use the shell commands you will have downloaded and <a href="#install-the-cloco-cli">installed the cloco cli</a>.
-- You will either have authorized your machine as described above, or you will have generated client credentials.

 For a working example of the cloco node client please see the [cloco-node-example](https://github.com/cloudconfig/cloco-node-example) project on GitHub.